UPennBJPrager/CNT_Research_Template/README.md

 The unit tests folder includes basic unit tests that should be included for pipeline development and code changes.

-CNT Tools is a submodule of the CNT repository, where lab wide code should live.
+CNT_research_tools is a submodule of the CNT repository, where lab wide code should live.

+sample_data is for anonymized sample data that can be used publicly to test code against.
+PHI data should not be uploaded to this directort under any circumstances.